Skip to content Message Us Message Us

 The Physics of Spring Behavior and Elasticity: A Technical Deep Dive

-Most enthusiasts shop for suspension based on ride height or a vague promise of "smoothness."
-But as you move toward a serious purchase—whether you are converting an FJ40 to coils, tuning a track car, or trying to settle a heavy F53 chassis—marketing buzzwords fail.
+Most enthusiasts shop for suspension based on ride height or a vague promise of smoothness.
+But as you move toward a serious coilover kit purchase, marketing buzzwords fail.
+This applies whether you are tuning a track car or trying to settle a heavy chassis.
 You need to understand the mechanics of energy storage.

 Yellow car shock absorber with black spring.